BeckTimothy/BeckTimothy/README.md

 - Coming to terms with the above.
 - Farming, Gardening, Botany...
 Like, actually though.

 I'm cultivating Amorpha Fruticosa, a nectar rich bush native to New Mexico that serves as a host plant for at least 6 local butterflies and moths, in an effort to improve the local environment through horticulture.
-I chose to cultivate this bush to oppose the well-marketted and invasive 'butterfly bush', which is not native to the United States, consumes exponentially more water, doesn't serve as a host plant for any North American pollinators, and has nectar which servers as a nutritional equivilent of providing fentanyl to all the pollinators in a 2-mile radius.
+I chose to cultivate this bush to oppose the well-marketed and invasive 'butterfly bush', which is not native to the United States, consumes exponentially more water, doesn't serve as a host plant for any North American pollinators, and has nectar which serves a nutritional equivalent of providing fentanyl to all the pollinators in a 2-mile radius.

 <!--